ypark9/yopa.page/content/blog/2026-06-08-agentcore-interactive-shells.en.md

 - **Gate it with IAM, not goodwill.** The action that opens a shell is distinct from the action that invokes the agent.
 Grant `InvokeAgentRuntimeCommandShell` (and the one-shot `Command` variant) explicitly, to a small set of principals, and *deny it in production* unless you have a break-glass process.
 Don't let it ride along on your existing invoke permissions.
 - **Default to dev/QA.** The overwhelming majority of the value is in non-prod, where you're chasing reproductions.
 Enable the shell there freely; in prod, make it an audited, time-boxed exception.
 - **Check your CLI version.** `agentcore exec --it` needs an AgentCore CLI build that speaks the new API.
 Confirm before you plan a debugging session around it.
-- **Mind the idle timeout.** Runtimes often carry an idle session timeout (e.g. 15 minutes).
-A shell holds a session open — know whether your attach resets that clock or races it.
+- **Mind the operational limits.** A shell connection can last up to one hour, a frame is limited to 64 KB, and reconnecting can replay up to 256 KB of buffered output.
+Runtimes also have an idle session timeout (for example, 15 minutes), so know whether an attach resets that clock.
+CloudTrail records API metadata, not shell stdin/stdout.

 ## What you should do